-LOS number C/ M1 Performance Measures Historic Performance Trends Benchmarks Future Perfor mance Targets Method of Measurement number IVI- Levels of Service (LOS) rrenas Year 1 2021/22 Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 Outcome Pageviews - 11,945 Asset downloads - 7,394 engagement and usage engagement and usage 5.3.1.1 М Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants , , 5.2 million engagements on ChristchurchNZ owned digital channels and platforms Number of engagements on ChristchurchNZ owned digital channels and platforms Great place for people, business and investment 5.1.7.3 С Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants 2019/20: 100 famils hosted (62 trade famils hosted 38 media famils hosted: 12 domestic, 26 international, 11 trade events completed.
+LOS number C/ Performance Historic Performance Benchmarks Future Perfor mance Targets Method of Measurement Community number IVI- Measures Levels of Service (LOS) Trends Year 1 2021/22 Year 2 2022/23 Year 3 2023/24 Year 10 2030/31 Outcome Pageviews - 11,945 Asset downloads - 7,394 engagement and usage engagement and usage 5.3.1.1 М Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants Monthly rolling annual average over last 2 years is 5.2 million.
+A rolling average has been used to set benchmark given the disruption to engagement from Covid, particularly with international visitor markets 5.2 million engagements on ChristchurchNZ owned digital channels and platforms Number of engagements on ChristchurchNZ owned digital channels and platforms Great place for people, business and investment 5.1.7.3 С Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants 2019/20: 100 famils hosted (62 trade famils hosted 38 media famils hosted: 12 domestic, 26 international, 11 trade events completed.
 2018/19: 95 media famils (82 international, 13 domestic); 44 international trade famils; 31 trade events led or attended 50 engagements with trade agents or investors in priority markets and sectors 60 engagements with trade agents or investors in priority markets and sectors 60 engagements with trade agents or investors in priority markets and sectors 60 engagements with trade agents or investors in priority markets and sectors Number of engagements with trade agents and investors in priority markets and sectors.
 Sectors - business, leisure visitor, convention, screen, education, Antarctic and media Great place for people, business and investment Econom ic St rategy and Insights 5.1.7.2 М Provide leadership in inclusive and sustainable Christchurch Visitor Strategy reviewed June 2019 Christchurch Visitor Strategy is City economic strategies are reviewed and approved in Inclusive, equitable economy